luisaziccarelli/T1A2_terminal_application/T1A2_terminal_application/README.md

 - ASCII Artii
 git@github.com:miketierney/artii.git

+## System/Hardware Requirements

+There is no specific system/hardware requirement for this application.

+# **Software development plan**

-# Statement and Scope:
+# Statement and scope:

 •   My Recipe App is a CLI application written in Ruby, which can be easily run on the command line.
-This app aims to help users find recipes based on items or ingredients they have available in their kitchen.
+There are a lot of recipe websites, pinterest, and other apps you can use to find new recipes.
+But with so many options out there this process can become rather overwhelming and time consuming.
+I wanted to create a basic app that would simplify this process for users and would help them find interesting recipes based on items or ingredients they have available in their kitchen.

-•	Most of us these days struggle to find the time to the time to come up with new ideas or recipes, let alone do a proper grocery shop.
-Devs are no exception.
+•   Most of us these days struggle to find the time to plan ahead our shopping lists, let alone to come up with new ideas or recipes.
+Developers are no exception.
+So I have come up with an app that can take input on the items you already have and provide with recipe ideas to tackle this problem.

-•	Target audience for this app is anyone looking for new ideas on recipes they can make when they only have a few ingredients at hand and limited time to go shopping.
+•   The target audience for this app is anyone looking for new ideas on recipes they can make when they only have a few ingredients at hand and limited time to go shopping.
+The user will need to have at least a few items of food available at hand.

 •   The user would be asked input about what ingredients they have at hand and also about the meal they are looking to make (dietary restrictions).
-The program will output the a recipe that matches their input.
+The program will output the recipe that matches their input.

 # Features
 - Key features: